The number one question I’m asked is: “How can I get help for me or my child’s misophonia?”

 For readers based in the UK

-Henrietta Roe, Harley Street Hearing – You can visit the website here
+Henrietta Roe, Harley Street Hearing – Visit website

 Henrietta is a top audiologist based in London.
 A few years ago I was referred to her for a different ear-related issue but while I was there I spoke to her about misophonia and hyperacusis.
 She was able to run tests for hyperacusis (a misophonia like aversion to volumes over a certain threshold) and confirm that I had it.
 She also understood, really understood, misophonia.
 Her philosophy was about referring patients for non-invasive, talking exercises and therapy.